 How to get there from I-5: To get to Mount Rainier National Park, take exit 77 from Chehalis and follow route 12 east to route 7 north.
 In Elbe you will turn on the 706 east to the entrance of the park.
 It’s a little over an hour from the highway, and of course once you get there, you are taking the scenic drives.
 If this is on your agenda, plan on spending a night or two in the area.

-Best tip for visiting: Visit Rainier in August to catch the wildflowers in full bloom.
+Best tip for visiting: Even though it’s rated as one of the best places to visit in September in the US, we like to also visit in August to catch the wildflowers in full bloom.
 It’s a magical time.

 Why visit: Located at the southernmost end of Puget Sound, Olympia is the Washington State Capitol.
 The capitol building is in a gorgeous park like setting complete with cherry trees, fountains, and flower beds.
 As with many other state capitol cities, Olympia has a charming small town feel with a walkable downtown and harbor area that are both fun to explore.